Close Menu

 Image: Paging Fun Mums

-Image: She’s Crafty Crafty
+Image: Simply Crafty Life

 Trash Bag Spiders

 Trash bags can also be used in Halloween home décor.
 You can easily turn trash bags into creepy spider decorations.
-Just fill one with paper or leaves, make legs from thin plastic stripes, and place it wherever you want!
+Just fill one with paper or leaves, make legs from thin plastic stripes, and place it wherever you want.

 Spider’s Lair